 |NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING PRACTICES||

 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue in existence.
+The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue operations.

 Basis of Presentation